 Of course, there is plenty of Presidential History throughout the nation’s capital, from the house where Woodrow Wilson lived after his years as president to The Willard Hotel which has hosted Presidents from time to time.
 Most notably and unforgettably, Ford’s Theatre National Historic Site where actor John Wilkes Booth shot President Lincoln should be on your family’s list of things to do in DC.
 This Washington DC museum begins with a chronicle of Lincoln’s life from his parents’ biographies to his White House term.
 Glimpse documents written in his own hand and personal photographs that give insight into his life and loves.
 From there, the museum provides a detailed account of his assassination, with additional artifacts on display.
 See the suit Lincoln wore the day he was killed, and the Deringer pistol used to shoot him.

-There are opportunities for earning a junior ranger badge at the White House, President’s Park and Ford’s Theater.
+The National Park Service offers opportunities for earning a junior ranger badge at the White House, President’s Park and Ford’s Theater.
 Look for more junior ranger programs?
 There’s plenty in this area!
 See Trekaroo’s guide of Where to Become a Junior Ranger Near Washington DC.

 For most parents, the reason why they choose to visit Washington DC with their kids is that they want their children to experience the American history lessons that this capital city has to offer.
-While the US Capitol and White House have a huge impact on every visitor, the Washington DC’s museums also play a large role in illustrating the nation’s history to visitors.
+While the US Capitol and White House have a huge impact on every visitor, Washington DC’s museums also play a large role in illustrating the nation’s history to visitors.
 It isn’t necessary to carefully consider each and every exhibit — especially with children.
 It’s often best to just hit the highlights because there are so many things to do in DC, and visitors generally have so little time.

 Smithsonian Museum of American History – Washington DC Museums